OSS Self-Hosted Configuration

 To enable file uploads (File Pushes) in your instance of Password Pusher, there are a few requirements:

-1. you must have logins enabled (see above)
+1. You must have logins enabled (see Logins)

-2. specify a place to store uploaded files
+2. You must specify a storage backend for uploaded files

-3. If you use cloud storage, configure the CORS configuration in your buckets (detailed below)
+3. If using cloud storage, configure CORS in your buckets (see storage backend sections)

 Environment Variable Description Default Value